imrefazekas/harcon/README.md

 Note: please keep in mind, that __harcon.ignite__ can be and should be used only when you initiate a workflow from outside the harcon!

-If you inititate a communication through the harcon instance, it means, that you wants to drop in a message "from outside" which could mean an integration with an external system or just kick off a workflow.
+If you initiate a communication through the harcon instance, it means, that you wants to drop in a message "from outside" which could mean an integration with an external system or just kick off a workflow.
 There are 2 methods to be called:

 ignite and simpleIgnite